contentful/guide-app-android/README.md

 - Extras > Google Play services
 - Extras > Google Repository

-Also, make sure to have JDK 7 installed on your machine, and configure it as well in your IDE.
+Also, make sure to have JDK 7 installed on your machine, and configured in your IDE.

 ## Screenshots